ETdoFresh/Blog/content/post/import/2013/2013-12-30-pacman-xna-c.md

   <a href="http://www.etdofresh.com/wp-content/uploads/2014/11/PacmanPlayable.zip">PacmanPlayable.zip</a> <em>Binary</em><br /><a href="https://github.com/ETdoFresh/Pacman">https://github.com/ETdoFresh/Pacman</a> <em>Source Code</em>
 </p>

 This was my first and last XNA project.
-It&#8217;s not because I didn&#8217;t love XNA, it is very cool and very fast!
+It's not because I didn't love XNA, it is very cool and very fast!
 But as an independent/sole developer, the time it took me to get to this point was too long.
 I realized I had to go to another tool like GameMaker or Unity.

 <!--more-->This is a true to the original clone of Pacman.
 All ghosts (and all sprites actually) are made up of white sprites tinted at run-time.
 Results look good, I just worry about how many sprites could a CPU handle.